What are Alternative Investments?

 Now, with non-bank lenders seeking better returns, direct lending has been expanded to include all types of private and public companies, helping to significantly boost AUM allocated to private debt while also meaningfully increasing the type of loan structures that investors must manage and reconcile.

-Many of the characteristics that define alternative assets, and set them apart from traditional assets, also make them more challenging to manage.
+Many of the characteristics that define alternative asset classes, and set them apart from traditional assets, also make them more challenging to manage.
 Among those challenges:

 READ MORE: 4 Tips for GPs Facing Performance Valuation and Portfolio Monitoring Challenges

-As with fund managers, investors also face unique challenges when dealing with alternative investments.
+As with fund managers, investors also face unique challenges when dealing with alts.
 One of the most significant is benchmarking.

-As investors expand their allocation to private markets, benchmarking can quickly become difficult to manage.
+As investors expand their allocation to alternative strategies in private markets, benchmarking can quickly become a difficult task to manage.
 In order to accurately benchmark an investment, investors need to compare their return to benchmarks most relevant to their portfolio.
 The range of potential benchmarks and methods, from internal rate of return (IRR) and modified IRR (MIRR) to cash multiples (which compare fund value to capital that has already been called) is expansive.

-The effort required to benchmark grows exponentially as LPs expand the range of asset classes they invest in.
+The effort required to benchmark grows exponentially as LPs expand the range of asset classes they invest in, such as hedge funds, private debt funds, and real estate investments.
 Benchmarking data is necessarily vast: it is calculated every quarter and broken down by asset class, strategy, geography, and other characteristics.
 In addition, performance benchmarking is not limited to private benchmarks but may also utilize public market data, drawn from the daily closing values of an array of indices.

 These figures are then used to calculate public market equivalent (PME) and PME+ benchmarks.
 Managing such huge volumes of data can easily overwhelm an LP’s resources and increase operational risk, especially if done manually and without the proper tools.